FedorIvanov37/sv-terminal/README.md

 and many other things based on SIGNAL modules

 [UBC SV API](http://feapi.unlimint.io:7171/documentation) is a good example of using SIGNAL modules without any GUI

-SIGNAL is not an emulator of PSP or SmartVista.
-It doesn't try to be similar to these systems.
-It is more positioned as a simplified version card payment terminal, developed with respect for the everyday needs of the Card Processing Support Team

 Written on Python 3.12 with the use of PyQt6 and Pydantic packages